Solny Adalsteinsson

 Stephen Blake

-Assistant Professor of Biology, Saint Louis University
+Assistant Professor, Biology Department, Saint Louis University

-Primary subject of interest: Ecology and conservation of mega vertebrates
+Primary subject(s) of interest: Ecology and conservation of mega vertebrates

 David Bogler